vita-student-projects/The-bests-unitraj/README.md

 - The ptr.py file containing the network model has been filled
 - Few modifications for experiences has been done on the configuration files
+- In train.py file, the validation metric is replace by minADE6 for our expeminents

 # UniTraj